Table of Contents

 One of the expense categories you'll certainly want to account for are health care expenses, which will likely represent one of your biggest costs even in your late 40s or early 50s.
 In the near term, that includes things such as health care insurance premiums and out-of-pocket costs, such as deductibles and coinsurance.
 You may also have to shop for health insurance plans on an exchange since most people aren't eligible for Medicare until 65.

 Long-term medical costs are another factor to consider.
 You may need to hire a caregiver or enter an assisted living facility later in life.
-The average cost of a home health aide is currently about $20.50 an hour, according to the U.S. Department of Health & Human Services.
-Meanwhile, care at a nursing facility is even pricier, with a private room averaging $7,698 per month.
-If you plan to eventually take out long-term care insurance to help cover those contingencies, you'll want to factor that into your living expenses and account for inflation.
+The average cost of a home health aide is currently about $27 an hour.2 Meanwhile, care at a nursing facility is even pricier, with a private room averaging $9,034 per month.3 If you plan to eventually take out long-term care insurance to help cover those contingencies, you'll want to factor that into your living expenses and account for inflation.

 Estimating Your Savings Goal